ryojiang/fdclib/README.md

 There is no much informaion for this original package.
 Neither OS environment nor Compiler information.
 However, the original file format is Unix-like type (file end with LF).
 And from 'makefile' content may guest it is using Watcom C and Nasm assembler as develomment tools.

-My target is to let this library could be created on 16 bit DOS environment.
+My target is to modify the source files in order to let this library could be created at 16 bit DOS environment.

 Steps:
    1. Change all source files from Unix-like format (LF) to DOS format (CR/LF).